Sw1ftFlow/parking_guard/README.md

 ---

-##  Model
+## Models

-**Yolo11n**

-- The base model is a Yolo11n (nano) the smallest and fastest model, but also least accurate
-- FPS: The camera feed usually provides a video stream of around 6-7 FPS and a resolution of 1280x720
+### YOLOv11n

+- **Base Model:** YOLOv11n (nano) is the smallest and fastest YOLO model, making it ideal for edge devices and real-time applications where computational resources are limited.
+While it is less accurate than larger variants, it achieves a strong balance between speed and detection quality.
+- **FPS:** On a Raspberry Pi 5, the camera feed typically provides 6–7 FPS at 1280x720 resolution.
+This ensures smooth real-time monitoring and alerting for parking guard detection.
-- Stream: The stream is accessiable via a flask app setup and can be viewed while inside the local network.
-The stream is protected using a login and password
+- **Stream:** The video stream is served via a Flask web server and can be viewed on any device within the local network.
+Access is protected by login and password, ensuring security and privacy.
-- Guard detection: The model is pre-trained to recognize people and create bounding boxes.
-Once a bounding box consits of a certain amount of yellow pixels the model will flag this as a parking guard.
-Simple yet effective.
+- **Guard Detection:** The model is pre-trained to detect people and draw bounding boxes around each individual.
+After detection, if a bounding box contains a certain threshold of yellow pixels (indicative of a parking guard’s uniform or vest), the system flags that person as a parking guard.
+This approach is simple yet effective for reliable identification in real-world environments.
+- **Performance Metrics:**
+  - **mAP (COCO, 640x640):** 39.5
+  - **Parameters:** 2.6 million
+  - **FLOPs:** 6.5 billion
+  - **Speed:** ~56 ms per image on CPU (ONNX), but real-world edge device performance is 6–7 FPS at 1280x720.
+- **Integration:** YOLOv11n is optimized for speed and efficiency, making it highly adaptable for deployment on edge devices like the Raspberry Pi 5.
+Its lightweight nature allows for continuous operation and easy integration with additional logic such as color analysis and persistent ID tracking.

+### FastReID (or Torchreid)

+- **Purpose:** FastReID is a state-of-the-art re-identification platform, designed for recognizing and tracking individuals across video frames.
+- **Why Use It:**
+  - **Persistent Tracking:** YOLO assigns new IDs to people each time they leave and re-enter the frame or change their appearance.
+FastReID (or similar models like Torchreid) assigns a persistent ID to each person, allowing the system to recognize the same individual even if they move, change pose, or temporarily leave the frame.
+  - **Event Logging:** With persistent IDs, analytics and event logging (e.g., dwell time, entry/exit) are more accurate and meaningful.
+  - **Better Alerts:** By tracking individuals over time, the system can provide more reliable alerts and avoid redundant notifications for the same person.
+- **How It Works:**
+  - **Feature Extraction:** For each detected person, FastReID extracts a unique feature vector (embedding) based on their appearance.
+  - **Matching:** When a person is detected in subsequent frames, their new feature vector is compared to those stored in a database.
+If a match is found, the same persistent ID is assigned.
+  - **Multi-Frame Averaging:** To improve robustness, feature vectors from several frames are averaged before matching, reducing false positives and ID switches.
+- **Integration:** FastReID (or Torchreid) is integrated into the pipeline after YOLO detection, providing persistent IDs that are used for logging and analytics.

+## Why Use Persistent IDs?

+- **Accurate Analytics:** Logs and analytics are tied to individuals, not just detections.
+- **Reduced False Alerts:** The system can avoid sending multiple alerts for the same person.
+- **Better User Experience:** Users can track the same guard over time, even if they move or change appearance.

 ---